 The Visalia Natural Resource Conservation Division extends a special "Thank You" to the following sponsors for their generous support of the Vi-Cycle Program.

-Jeff Barnes Brain Injury Foundation - Has donated all the bicycle helmets which are distributed with each Vi-Cycle.
+Jeff Barnes Brain Injury Foundation - Has sponsored the Vi-Cycle program by donating numerous bicycle helmets which are distributed with Vi-Cycles.

 Sierra Bicycle Werks - Expert staff that voluntarily review all Vi-Cycles to ensure each is functioning properly and is well-tuned.

-If you have an older and or unused bicycle, please consider donating it to the Vi-Cycle Program by contacting the Natural Resource Conservation Division at: 713-4532 or send an email to firstname.lastname@example.org
+If you have unused bicycle, please consider donating it to the Vi-Cycle Program by contacting the Natural Resource Conservation Division at: 713-4532 or email to firstname.lastname@example.org

 Visit the Southern Sierra Cyclists web page to view upcoming rides, get bicycle safety tips and review other local cyclist resources.